Codecademy/ugc/README.md

 ## What stage of development are we in right now?

-This is currently the beta phase of UGC articles.
+This is currently the beta phase of Community Articles.
 We are aiming to release 20 articles written by beta authors/Codecademy superusers.
 Let us know what you think!

 ## How do I contribute?

-There are many ways to contribute to UGC articles:
+There are many ways to contribute to articles:

 - Submit a Pull Request to edit an existing article.
 - Submit a Pull Request to create a new article of your choice.
 - Take a look in [GitHub Issues](https://github.com/Codecademy/docs/issues) to get inspirations for your article.
-- Join the [#CodecademyUGC](https://twitter.com/search?q=%23CodecademyUGC&src=typed_query&f=live) discussion on Twitter.
+- Join the [#CodecademyCommunity](https://twitter.com/search?q=%23CodecademyCommunity&src=typed_query&f=live) discussion on Twitter.

 Whether you are a code newbie or a seasoned hacker, there's something for you!